codecov/gazebo/README.md

 # Gazebo

 Gazebo is the Front-end SPA of Codecov.
-It's a greenfield project we kicked off in November 2020 with the ambition of rewriting all the legacy pages from [codecov.io](https://github.com/codecov/codecov.io) and [codecov-client](https://github.com/codecov/codecov-client) in a single repository with a more modern approach.
+It's a greenfield project we kicked off in November 2020 with the ambition of rewriting all the legacy pages from [codecov.io](https://github.com/codecov/codecov.io) and [codecov-client](https://github.com/codecov/codecov-client) in a single repository with a more modern approach

 We decided to use React from our investigation [here](https://codecovio.atlassian.net/wiki/spaces/ENG/pages/825393161/React+investigation)